dontwalk-design/dont-walk/content/work/aberdeenmrt-sponsored-walk-2019.md

 image = "/uploads/AMRT-WalkSquares-2019-4.jpg"
 template = "image-with-caption"
 [[a_project]]
-paragraphs = "We started out with a set of social media graphics for members of the public to use in assisting with their fundraising efforts.
-We recognise that types of people who join the walk do not necessarily engage online.\n\nPosters were designed to be as bright and simplistic as possible.
-These were likely to be in independant stores and on community notice boards.
-Therefore it was important that they delivered impact from a distance." template = "paragraphs"
+paragraphs = "We started out with a set of social media graphics for members of the public to use in assisting with their fundraising efforts. \n\nThere was no beating around the bush here.
+Messages ranged from \"I'm supporting Aberdeen MRT\" to a much more direct \"Sponsor Me!\"." template = "paragraphs"
 [[a_project]]
 template = "four-images"